StormCreative/stormcreative.github.io/_posts/2013-04-25-using-sinatra-with-activerecord-for-facebook-apps.md

 localhost:9393
 {% endhighlight %}

+So now you have all this data captured in your database, but how can you easily access it?
+I'd suggest installing the gem [Padrino](http://www.padrinorb.com/) - it will simply map itself to your applications models and create a full Admin System around your data - so you can export and manage your entrants.

 And that's a rap - it's up to you where you go to from here, but this should get you started.